bigcommerce/storefront-data-hooks/README.md

 </details>

 ## Contributing

+### Configuration

+You will need to crate a `.env` file from the `.env.example` with the following keys.
+- BIGCOMMERCE_STOREFRONT_API_TOKEN
+- BIGCOMMERCE_STOREFRONT_API_URL

+The token and url will be crated in your BC Store admin section: Advanced Settings -> API Accounts.
+Once you have added the `.env` configuration, run:

+- `yarn generate` to generate your new schema.
+- `yarn build` to build a new set of compiled files.

+Link the package locally to your app with `yarn link` or by using the [YALC](https://www.npmjs.com/package/yalc) tool.

+### Pull Requests

 Pull requests, issues and comments are welcome!
 See [Contributing](CONTRIBUTING.md) for more details.

 Many thanks to all [contributors](https://github.com/bigcommerce/storefront-data-hooks/contributors)!